 We also Insist Upon The Kennel Cough Vaccination. *

 Kennel Cough Vaccine.
 It is my understanding that some vaccine manufacturers recommend that immunosuppressed individuals avoid contact with vaccinated dogs for up to six weeks.
 Please discuss with your vet but we are relaxing (to some degree) the need for KC vaccination if concerned.
-We are also reviewing how far in advance this is required and may ask for minimum 3 weeks & Ideally 6 weeks before due in.
-If not enough time we may/probably still accept for boarding, as we get busier we are being more strict.

 Unfortunately it still does not guarantee protection against all strains but we feel does offer a much higher level of protections and since insisting upon this many years ago, incidence have been greatly reduced.